 Let’s talk chaturanga for a bit, the posture that is most often blamed for creating shoulder pain.

 The shoulder girdle is complex, even sometimes referred to as the shoulder complex.
 It is a very versatile and mobile structure and made up of more than one joint.
 Most of the time we simply say shoulder and this is sufficient for most conversations, but of course, it’s me, DK, A.K.A “the bone man” on this end trying to elevate the conversation and reminding everyone to see a little bit more of the bigger picture.

 When we say shoulder we’re being vague about what we’re talking about.
 On the technical side we’re talking about the shoulder joint and when we say shoulder we mean the relationship between the scapula and the humerus (glenohumeral joint).
 But, this is just one of the relationships in the shoulder girdle.

-The end that attaches onto the scapula is called the AC joint, which is short for AcromioClavicular joint.
+The end of the collarbone that attaches onto the scapula is called the AC joint, which is short for AcromioClavicular joint.
 This means that the clavicle is tied to the scapula via ligaments and any scapular movement includes clavicular movement and vice versa.

-When the actual shoulder joint (glenohumeral) moves, it can do so independently of these other two bones and joints.
-However, when we reach the end of range of motion at the shoulder joint basically bringing the humerus parallel to the floor in a forward (flexion) or sideways (abduction) direction it then always includes movements of these other two bones.
+When the actual shoulder joint (glenohumeral joint) moves, it can do so independently of these other two bones and joints.
+However, when we reach the end of range of motion at the shoulder joint basically bringing the humerus parallel to the floor in a forward (flexion) or sideways (abduction) direction, further movement then includes movements of these other two bones.
 There could be a small percentage of people who are an exception to this, but they’re hard to find.